Stormwater Pollution in Buzzards Bay

-On November 4, 2010, the US EPA published in the Federal Register, a new draft small Municipal Separate Storm Sewer System (MS4) general permit for public comment.
+In 2016, the US EPA published in the Federal Register, a new draft small Municipal Separate Storm Sewer System (MS4) general permit for public comment.
+The permit was approved and takes effect in July 2017.
 The new permit covers stormwater discharges from urbanized areas of all Buzzards Bay communities.
 The new permit, which replaces the first permit issued in 2003, is described at this EPA MS4 permit website.

 Municipalities may find some of the new requirements challenging to implement, especially with tight fiscal budgets, so priorities will need to be set.
 Among the challenges to be met in the new municipal permits is that as part of the municipal Stormwater Management Programs (SWMP), municipalities must implement stormwater outfall monitoring programs, and develop strategies to meet bacteria and nitrogen Total Maximum Daily Loads (TMDLs).

 As with the last permit, the Buzzards Bay NEP will provide your technical assistance ito Buzzards Bay municipalities implement their Stormwater Management Program.
 Go to our Municipal MS4 Stormwater Permit page for more background information on the program.